mrossini-ethz/parseq/README.md

  * The interface and behaviour of parseq are not yet frozen.
    New versions may break programs using the package.
    If you intend to use the package, please let me know so I can inform you of any changes.
- * The package should work with SBCL, CMUCL and ECL.
+ * The package should work with SBCL, CMUCL, ECL and CLISP.
 Other lisp implementations are untested.
  * Parseq comes with no warranty whatsoever.

 ## Licence